cesanta/mongoose-os-docs/cloud/google.md

 - How to reuse the code for different hardware platforms
 - How to control devices via Google IoT Core `config` object
 - How to report device state via Google IoT Core `state` object
-- How to report metrics (sensor settings, etc)
-- How to perform device OTA update

 See following video that repeats setup steps mentioned below: